rdhar/gitops-2024/.github/README.md

 > [!IMPORTANT]
 > Pull Request must be set to draft to prevent CODEOWNER reviewers being assigned until the pull request is ready.
 > This cannot be set by default.
-See [open discussion](https://github.com/orgs/community/discussions/6943)
+See [open discussion](https://github.com/orgs/community/discussions/6943).
 > Unfortunately this also cannot be automated because action runners, using `GITHUB_TOKEN` for authentication, are unable to run `gh pr ready --undo` as the integration is unavailable.
 See [open discussion](https://github.com/cli/cli/issues/8910)

 - When the [Workflows](#workflows) have completed, mark the PR as ready to assign a reviewer from CODEOWNERS. (again cannot be automated on a runner)
-- If the PR is approved, merge the pull request.
-The branch will be automatically deleted.
+- If the PR is approved, the workflow will run again to apply the changed.

+### When to apply?

+The [debate rumbles on](https://terramate.io/rethinking-iac/mastering-terraform-workflows-apply-before-merge-vs-apply-after-merge/).
+In this case, because it's just me, apply before merge is fine.

+### Directories vs Workspaces for multiple environments

+Another debate.
+The best argument I have heard for directories was in the Q&A session on 19/10/2024:

+> _"anyone should be able to `cd` into a terraform working directory and simply run `terraform plan` without have to worry about workspaces and variable files"_

+The workflow currently runs in the _development_ directory, with a view to having a _production_ directory should time allow.

 ### Branching Strategy